ChadGueli/BeachNet/README.md

 # BeachNet

-This repo is a Jupyter notebook containing modules that I created in 2020 for the [M5 - Uncertainty](https://www.kaggle.com/c/m5-forecasting-uncertainty) challenge, but never submitted.

-Like the previous M\* challenges, the M5-Uncertainty challenge was an attempt to further the theory of time series modeling.

-This particular challenge focused on predicting the distribution of an estimate, participants had to predict the distributions of hundreds of products 30 days into the future.
-The data was provided by Walmart.

-The predictions were evaluated using the [pinball loss](https://www.lokad.com/pinball-loss-function-definition) of 9 quantiles from the predicted distributions.

-While reading this notebook, please keep in mind it is written in TF2.3 before support for specifying padding in each direction was added.
+When running a store, it is important to understand the amount of inventory that will be needed in the future, so that enough can be purchased and ideally all of it can be sold.
+As such, inventory is an investment, and because of the stochastic nature of consumer habits, it is important to understand the risk in investing in inventory.

+This model helps decision makers understand and plan for the risk of under or over stocking by estimating future sales distributions.
+The initial model was trained on the [M5 data](https://www.kaggle.com/c/m5-forecasting-uncertainty), so it takes into account heirarchical info like region, store, and dept.

 ## Idea
 My solution involves using the ideas from [WaveNet](https://arxiv.org/pdf/1609.03499.pdf) and deconvolving at the end of each block to take a time series with Nx1 input and map it to a 30x9 output.
+This gives an estimation of 9 quantiles of the distribution 30 days into the future.

-Before going any further, it is worth noting that dropout would have been inappropriate as it allows estimation of uncertainty about the estimate, not the target.
+Before going any further, it is worth noting that using dropout to estimate the distribution relies on assuming normality.
+However, given the small number of purchases in some cases, and the mixed distributions involved, I felt that this assumption was a bit of a stretch.

-Additionally, I decided against an output sequence with 9 filters because it enabled smaller kernels.
-For example, applying a 1D conv of size 3 to K features for each of Q quantiles in a tensor of size KQxNx1 (CxWxH) would take a kernel of size 3KQN.
+Additionally, I decided against a modeling the quantiles in the channels dimension to reduce memory.
+Applying a 1D conv of size 3 to K features for each of Q quantiles in a tensor of size KQxNx1 (CxWxH) would take a kernel of size 3KQN.
 Where a 2D conv of size 3x3 applied to a KxNxQ tensor would require a kernel only of size 9KN.

 ## Implementation
 I began by implementing a 2D convolution that was causal in the time dimension but not in the quantile dimension.
 This was simply a matter of not padding the "front" of the data; i.e. the next time steps.